dfarnick/Psychic-Game/README.md

 # Psychic-Game

-//In this game you will have to guess the random word that is generated.
+In this game you will have to guess the random word that is generated.
-//To do this you will hit any key.
+To do this you will hit any key.

-//If the key you selected is incorrect it will show up Your guesses so far.
+f the key you selected is incorrect it will show up Your guesses so far.

-//If you use up all of your guesses before guessing the word it will show up under losses.
+If you use up all of your guesses before guessing the word it will show up under losses.

 If you guess the word before guesses are used it wil show up under the wins.